AndreaCrotti/yasnippet-snippets/README.md

 ## From melpa

-You can install this package from melpa, first by ensuring you have it source of your pacages.
+You can install this package from melpa, by first ensuring that you have the melpa source in your package-archives.

 ```lisp
 (require 'package)